 All current and future eligible active employees, and elected officials if covered by the unit, must be enrolled in the LGHIP unless proof of other group insurance is provided.
-All employees who decline coverage must sign a "Declination of Coverage" form and submit acceptable proof of other group coverage.
+All employees who decline coverage must sign a Declination of Coverage form and submit acceptable proof of other coverage.
+Acceptable coverage includes, but is not limited to, employer group coverage, Medicare, Tricare or individual coverage that meets the minimum value and minimum essential coverage standards of the Affordable Care Act (ACA).

-All eligible employees must be enrolled at all times during their employment with the unit except for any time(s) that the employee is covered by other group coverage.
-If an eligible employee is covered by other group coverage, that employee must provide a "Declination of Coverage" form to the LGHIB with proof of other group coverage.
-If an employee has declined coverage in the LGHIP and later loses their other group coverage, that eligible employee must immediately notify the LGHIB and enroll in the LGHIP.
-If the eligible employee does not notify the LGHIB and does not enroll in the LGHIP, both the eligible employee and the unit will be liable and will be back-billed to the date the eligible employee should have been enrolled.
-If the premiums for the back-billing are not paid, the unit may be cancelled from participation in the LGHIP.
+All eligible employees must be enrolled at all times during their employment with the unit except for any time(s) that the employee is covered by other acceptable coverage.
+If an eligible employee is covered by other acceptable coverage in the LGHIP, that employee must provide a Declination of Coverage form to the LGHIB with proof of other acceptable coverage.
+If an employee has declined coverage in the LGHIP and later loses their other acceptable coverage, that eligible employee must immediately notify the LGHIB and enroll in the LGHIP with an effective date on the date which the other acceptable coverage ended.
+If the eligible employee does not notify the LGHIB and does not enroll in the LGHIP, both the eligible employee and the unit will be liable and will be billed retroactively to the date the eligible employee should have been enrolled (i.e. the date the other acceptable coverage ended).
+If the premiums are not paid, the unit may be canceled from participation in the LGHIP.